 Based on what I’ve read, people know it more as Banh Mi O Moi rather than its actual name, so if you’re lost and can’t find it, then just ask for “Banh Mi O Moi”.

 Banh Mi Huynh Hoa

 Address: 26 Lê Thị Riêng, P, Quận 1, Hồ Chí Minh 700000, Vietnam

 What We Paid: VND 35,000 per banh mi

 Most of the restaurants and street food stalls we visit on our trips are vetted in advance, but we do allow ourselves moments of spontaneity.
 This was one of those moments.

 This was the special banh mi.
-I believe it contained both grilled chicken and pork along with cilantro, cucumber slices, tomato, onion, pepper, and some type of special sauce.
+I believe it contained both grilled pork and chicken along with cilantro, cucumber slices, tomato, onion, pepper, and some type of special sauce.
 This was good too but I preferred the simpler grilled chicken banh mi.

 Banh Nam is located in District 1 just a short walk from Mrs Truoc’s snail stall.
-Mrs. Truoc was the woman featured on the Vietnam episode of Street Food on Netflix.
+Mrs. Truoc was the woman featured on the Saigon episode of Street Food on Netflix.